egison/egison/design/type-pm-compatibility.md

 Lean's core syntax, typing rules, operational semantics, and executable inference can represent nested structured primitive-pattern patterns.
-The warning exists because the production Egison-to-core bridge for these occurrences has not yet been validated end to end.
-It must not state that Lean cannot express or infer the pattern.
+The warning classifies these production occurrences outside the maintained Egison-core integration contract; constructing and proving a complete Egison-to-core translation is not required.
+The diagnostic must not state that Lean cannot express or infer the pattern.

 ### 4.3 Primitive-pattern binder duplication or overlap